jwidess/wafer-mask/README.md

 ---

 ## Reference Wafer Vs. Simulation Comparison
->On the right is my 4" silicon wafer with a 500nm coating of SiO₂.
-On the right is this programs rendering of the same coating thickness and image mask.
-Overall, its a pretty good recreation, but could still use some improvements.
+>On the left is my real 4" silicon wafer with a 500nm coating of SiO₂.
+On the right is this program's rendering of the same coating thickness and image mask.
+Overall, it's a pretty good recreation, but could still use some improvements.

 ![Example Image](https://github.com/jwidess/wafer-mask/blob/main/comparison.jpg?raw=true)